 DIY or hire a guide?

 Wanting to go the do-it-yourself route?
-If you feel good with routes rated 5.10 sport climbing and 5.10 traditional climbing or higher, you should be able to manage going out on your own.
+If you feel good with routes rated 5.9/5.10 or higher and have the technical and safety knowledge to identify routes, belay, evaluate bolts, clean routes, etc., you should be able to manage going out on your own.
 If you aren’t sure you can handle this level of climbing on your own, don’t worry.
 There are plenty of amazing guides who know the area and can show you the ropes — both figuratively and literally.
 You’ll probably even learn a thing or two while you’re out with them.

 There really aren’t too many beginner routes in the New, but if you are still getting comfortable rock climbing, a good place to start would be Junkyard Wall.
 Its cave routes and Jumping Jack Flash routes are rated 5.7, which is considered less demanding.
 You’ll find more challenging routes in the Junkyard area as well, but because it has some of the easier routes, the Junkyard can get crowded.